 But I stray from the point; where do you start with getting your garden soil ready?

-Find a corner of your land that is if possible midway between the kitchen, lawns and flower beds, on the one hand, and the vegetable garden; being able to easily empty the kitchen compost bin, and barrow the grass and flower cuttings is important; hiking this compostable material long distances is a fag.
+Find a corner of your land that is if possible midway between the kitchen, lawns and flower beds, on the one hand; and the vegetable garden on the other.
+Being able to easily empty the compost bin, barrow the grass and carry the prunings is important.
+Hiking this plant material long distances is a fag.

-In technical terms, scientists call it 'soil organic carbon', or SOC.
+In technical terms, scientists call it "soil organic carbon," or SOC.

-This is our 7,000 gallon reservoir; with a few supplemental above ground tanks we have enough water for the whole year; not only does it help keep the compost heaps damp in dry periods, thus contributing to getting the garden soil ready for planting, but obviously for irrigation of the plants as they grow.
+This is our 7,000 gallon reservoir; with a few supplemental above-ground tanks we have enough water for the whole year; not only does it help keep the compost heaps damp in dry periods, thus contributing to getting the garden soil ready for planting, but obviously for irrigation of the plants as they grow.